pedroramos17/api-test-crud-mongo/README.md

   <li>node ^18</li>
 </ul>

-To run the app, following the command:
+To run the app, follow the command:

 ```bash
 npm run start